ftondolo/Firefly/README.md

     - ffmpeg : `sudo apt-get install ffmpeg`<br>
     - ffmpy :`pip install ffmpy`<br>
     - NumPy : `pip install  numpy`<br>
-    - OpenCV : `pip install opencv-python'<br>
+    - OpenCV : `pip install opencv-python`<br>
-2) Download firefly.py and position it in a folder with all of the wmv files you want examined<br>
+2) Download firefly.py and position it in a folder with all of the .wmv files you want examined<br>
 3) Open a Terminal window and navigate to the directory which you have selected
    > `cd /...`